Enhancing Retrieval-Augmented Large Language Models with Iterative Retrieval-Generation Synergy: Experiments

 \subsection{Baselines}

-\paragraph{Direct Prompting} Direct prompting \cite{DBLP:journals/corr/abs-2005-14165} prompts an LLM to directly generate an answer.
+\textbf{Direct Prompting} \cite{DBLP:journals/corr/abs-2005-14165} prompts an LLM to directly generate the final answer without an explanation.
 When augmenting Direct prompting with retrieval, we used the question to retrieve knowledge which will be placed before the question in the prompt.

-\paragraph{CoT Prompting} CoT prompting \cite{DBLP:journals/corr/abs-2201-11903} prompts an LLM to generate natural language reasoning steps followed by an answer.
+\textbf{CoT Prompting} \cite{DBLP:journals/corr/abs-2201-11903} prompts an LLM to generate natural language reasoning steps followed by the final answer.

-\paragraph{ReAct} ReAct \cite{DBLP:journals/corr/abs-2210-03629} interleaves reasoning, action, and observation steps, until reaching the action of finalizing an answer.
-An action can be either searching for information with a generated query or finalizing an answer.
+\textbf{ReAct} \cite{DBLP:journals/corr/abs-2210-03629} interleaves reasoning, action, and observation steps, until reaching the action of finalizing an answer.
+An action can be either generating a query to search for information or finalizing an answer.
 An observation is the concatenation of retrieved paragraphs.

-\paragraph{Self-Ask} Self-Ask \cite{DBLP:journals/corr/abs-2210-03350} interleaves follow-up question generation, retrieval using the follow-up, and answering the follow-up conditioned on the retrieved knowledge, until no more follow-up questions are generated and the LLM gives an answer to the original question.
+\textbf{Self-Ask} \cite{DBLP:journals/corr/abs-2210-03350} interleaves (i) follow-up question generation, (ii) retrieval using the follow-up, and (iii) answering the follow-up conditioned on the retrieved knowledge, until no more follow-up questions are generated and the LLM gives an answer to the original question.
 We followed \cite{DBLP:journals/corr/abs-2304-13007} to prepend newly retrieved paragraphs to the original question.
 On our evaluated tasks, Self-Ask is conceptually similar to ReAct, with the main difference being that Self-Ask accumulates retrieved knowledge before the original question in the prompt, while ReAct places retrieved knowledge right after its query.
 Self-Ask and IRCoT \cite{DBLP:journals/corr/abs-2212-10509} also share the spirit of synergizing reasoning and retrieval.

+\textbf{DSP} \cite{DBLP:journals/corr/abs-2212-14024} comprises a multi-hop retrieval stage and an answer prediction stage.
+For each hop within the retrieval stage, the model is prompted to generate search queries and to summarize retrieve knowledge for subsequent use.
+In the prediction stage, DSP generates the answer using CoT based on the summarized knowledge and retrieved documents.